TechKeep/TechKeep.github.io/_posts/posts/2022-04-21-the-website-is-now-live-welcome-to-getxt-net.markdown

 ---
 title: The website is now live.
 Welcome to TechKeep.net!
 subtitle: This website will be updated very frequently until it reaches a stable state.
 More details below.
-metadescription: Tech tips, tutorials and gaming content covering both new and old devices on all platforms, curated by a dev.
+metadescription: Tech tips, tutorials and gaming content covering both new and old devices on all platforms.
 author: TechKeep
 authormainsociallink: https://twitter.com/TechKeepNet/
 layout: post